 As the foremost authority in vision care, Jackson Davenport Vision Center, located in Summerville, South Carolina, often have patients complain of headaches, brow aches, sore eyes and blurred vision.
 These are symptoms of computer eye strain.
 Many of us have jobs that require us to stare at computer screens for hours at a time.
 That can put a real strain on your eyes.
 In this article, we will discuss Computer Vision Syndrome, its treatment, and computer applications that can help reduce its effects.

 What is Computer Vision Syndrome?

 Viewing a computer or digital screen is different than reading a printed page.
 Often the letters on the computer or handheld device are not as precise or sharply defined, the level of contrast of the letters to the background is reduced, and the presence of glare and reflections on the screen may make viewing difficult.
 Viewing distances and angles used for this type of work are also often different from those commonly used for other reading or writing tasks.
 As a result, the eye focusing and eye movement requirements for digital screen viewing can place additional demands on the visual system.

 In addition, the presence of even minor vision problems can often significantly affect comfort and performance at a computer or while using other digital screen devices.
 Uncorrected or under corrected vision problems can be major contributing factors to computer-related eyestrain.
 Even those who have an eyeglass or contact lens prescription may find that it not suitable for the specific viewing distances of their computer screen.
-Some tilt their heads at odd angles because their glasses are not designed for looking at a computer, or they bend toward the screen in order to see it clearly.
+Some tilt their heads at odd angles because their eyeglasses are not designed for looking at a computer, or they bend toward the screen in order to see it clearly.
 Postures can result in muscle spasms or pain in the neck, shoulder or back.